PrefectHQ/prefect/docs/tutorials/projects.md

 ```
 </div>

 Notice that we were able to deploy based on flow name alone; this is because the repository owner [pre-registered the `log-flow` for us](https://github.com/PrefectHQ/hello-projects/blob/main/.prefect/flows.json).
-Alternatively, we could run `prefect deploy ./flows/log_flow.py:log_flow` if we knew the full entrypoint path.
+Alternatively, if we knew the full entrypoint path, we could run `prefect deploy ./flows/log_flow.py:log_flow`.

 Let's run this flow and discuss it's output: